William Goldman

-Early life
+Early life and education

-Goldman was born in Chicago on August 12, 1931, the second son of Marion and Maurice Clarence Goldman.
+Goldman was born in Chicago on August 12, 1931, the second son of Marion (1904–1993) and Maurice Clarence Goldman (1893–1947).
 He grew up in Highland Park, Illinois, and was raised Jewish.
 Goldman's father was a successful businessman, working in Chicago and in a partnership, but he suffered from alcoholism, which cost him his business.
 He "came home to live and he was in his pajamas for the last five years of his life," according to Goldman.
 His father died by suicide while Goldman was still in high school.
 It was a 15-year-old Goldman who discovered the body.
 His mother was deaf, which created additional stress in the home.

 Education and military service

-Goldman attended Oberlin College in Oberlin, Ohio.
-According to his memoir Adventures in the Screen Trade (1983), Goldman began to write when he took a creative-writing course in college.
+Goldman attended Oberlin College in Oberlin, Ohio, and he began to write when he took a creative-writing course there, according to his memoir Adventures in the Screen Trade (1983).
 His grades in the class were "horrible".
-He was an editor of Oberlin's literary magazine.
-He submitted his short stories to the magazine anonymously; he recalls that the other editors read his submissions and remarked, "We can't possibly publish this shit."
-He graduated from college in 1952.
+He was an editor of Oberlin's literary magazine, and he submitted his short stories to it anonymously.
+He recalls that the other editors read his submissions and remarked, "We can't possibly publish this shit."

-At that time, the Korean War was occurring, so he was drafted into the U.S. Army shortly thereafter.
-Because he knew how to type, he was assigned as a clerk in the Pentagon, Defense headquarters.
-He was discharged with the rank of corporal in September 1954.
-He returned to graduate studies under the GI Bill, earning a Master of Arts degree at Columbia University, graduating in 1956.
-Throughout this period, he was writing short stories in the evenings, but struggled to have them published.
+Goldman graduated from college in 1952 during the Korean War, and he was soon drafted into the Army.
+He was assigned as a clerk in the Pentagon Defense headquarters because he knew how to type, and he was discharged with the rank of corporal in September 1954.

+He returned to graduate studies under the G.I.
+Bill, earning a Master of Arts degree at Columbia University and graduating in 1956.
+Throughout this period, he was writing short stories in the evenings, but he struggled to have them published.